sharlynmuturi/Career-Assistant-AI/README.md

 ```
 This script:

-1. Scrapes a portfolio website using Requests and BeautifulSoup.
-2. Extracts project titles and descriptions from the HTML structure.
+1. Scrapes a portfolio website and extracts project titles and descriptions from the HTML structure.
-3. Automatically detects the technology stack used in each project by matching keywords in the descriptions.
+2. Detects the technology stack used in each project by matching keywords in the descriptions.
-4. Searches nearby links to identify and capture the associated GitHub repository for each project.
+3. Searches nearby links to identify and capture the associated GitHub repository for each project.
-5. Aggregates the extracted information into a structured dataset using Pandas.
+4. Aggregates the extracted information into a structured dataset using Pandas.
-6. Creates a combined text field (project name + description + tech stack) to support vector embeddings and semantic search later.
+5. Creates a combined text field (project name + description + tech stack) to support vector embeddings and semantic search later.
-7. Exports the cleaned dataset as portfolio.csv, which can be used for downstream tasks such as vector databases or RAG applications.
+6. Exports the cleaned dataset as portfolio.csv, which can be used for downstream tasks such as vector databases or RAG applications.

-After this step, the vector database will be ready for semantic search.
+The resulting portfolio.csv is ingested into ChromaDB to create embeddings that enable semantic retrieval of relevant portfolio projects for the resume tailoring and cover letter generation workflows.

 ---